-Your eligibility for access to the NDIS will be assessed by the National Disability Insurance Agency.
+This fact sheet explains the eligibility requirements for the NDIS.
+Your eligibility for access to the NDIS will be determined by the National Disability Insurance Agency (NDIA).

-You are eligible for the National Disability Insurance Scheme (NDIS) if you:
+You are eligible for the NDIS if you:

-- are an Australian citizen or resident or permanent visa holder, and
+- Be an Australian citizen or hold a permanent visa or a Protected Special Category visa; and

 Who will decide if I can access the NDIS?

 I don’t currently receive any disability supports.
-Can I still be eligible for the NDIS?
+Could I still be eligible for the NDIS?

 I am currently receiving disability supports in New South Wales.
 What will happen if I don’t meet the requirements for the NDIS?

 No one will be disadvantaged in the move to the NDIS.
 People who had been receiving NSW funded specialist disability support, but are not eligible for the NDIS, will maintain the same outcomes they received before the NDIS through arrangements including Information Linkage and Capacity building supports.